salkuadrat/lucifer/README.md

 - `toDouble()`: convert the input string to a double, or null if the input is not a double
 - `toInt()`: convert the input string to an integer, or null if the input is not an integer

-Like validators, you can also create a custom sanitizer.
+Like validators, you may also create a custom sanitizer.

 ```dart
 final custom = (value) {